20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 2. Cut onion in half from top to bottom

-3. Peel off the skin
+3. Peel off all the papery skin

 6. Aim for pieces about 1/4 inch in size